dannyjeck/dannyjeck.github.io/research.md

 **Head Movements in Virtual Reality**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_Head.png" width="250">

 Natural visual exploration makes use of both head movements and eye movements.
-Here, we study the role of head movements when viewing large-scale, immersive natural images in virtual reality.
+Here, we study the role of head movements when viewing large-scale, immersive images in virtual reality.
 We quantify head movement kinematics under these conditions and show that head movements follow a stereotyped pattern.

 Data | Paper

 **Figure-Ground Segmentation in Natural Images**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_FG.png" width="250">

 Figure-ground segmentation is essential for understanding natural scenes.
 However, the neural mechanisms of this process remain unclear.
 We propose an image computable model that performs both contour detection and figure-ground segmentation on natural images.
-We use the Berkeley Segmentation Dataset (BSDS-300) to evaluate our results.
+We evaluate our model on the Berkeley Segmentation Dataset (BSDS-300).

 Code | Abstract